 }

 Governance is a living system.
-Parameters need review as DAO grows: quorum that worked at 10k holders may be unachievable at 500k holders with low turnout.
+Parameters need to be reviewed as the DAO grows: a quorum that worked with 10k holders may be unreachable with 500k holders due to low turnout.